This post will show you how to find Platform 9 and 3/4 in King's Cross Station in London, including tips on planning your visit.

 Every Harry Potter fan knows the most famous train platform in the world: 9 and 3/4!

-Located in London’s King’s Cross Station, the barrier between platforms 9 and 10 holds the secret entrance to the magical platform that can only be accessed by running straight ahead - directly into the barrier.
+Located in London’s King’s Cross Station, the barrier between platforms 9 and 10 holds the secret entrance, or magical portal, to the magical platform that can only be accessed by running straight ahead - directly into the barrier.

-This takes wizards and witches out of the ‘muggle’ world and into the magical world where they can pick up the Hogwarts Express, the red steam-engine train that will speed them up to Scotland to Hogwarts.
+This takes wizards and witches out of the ‘muggle’ world and into the magical wizarding world where they can pick up the Hogwarts Express, the red steam-engine train that will speed them up to Scotland to Hogwarts School of Witchcraft and Wizardry.

-For all witches and wizards, their first entrance into the world of Hogwarts comes as soon as they step through the barrier onto Platform 9 and 3/4.
+For all Hogwarts students, their first entrance into the world of Hogwarts comes as soon as they step through the barrier onto Platform 9 and 3/4.

-It’s also worth noting that it was near this platform where Harry Potter first met Ron and the entire Weasley gang!
+It’s also worth noting that it was near this platform where Harry Potter first met Ron and the entire Weasley gang in Harry Potter and the Philosopher's Stone!

 The inspiration for Platform 9 and 3/4